-The group brings together researchers investigating memory and learning from a cognitive, neuroscientific and/or computational perspective.
-The general research field of memory and learning is strongly represented at the University of Birmingham.
-Individual groups investigate such diverse functions as episodic long-term memory, working memory, perceptual and motor plasticity, and learning in artificial systems.
-We use a variety of methods including brain imaging, electrophysiology (including sleep monitoring), cellular and molecular approaches in humans and rodents, brain stimulation techniques, and computational modelling.
-Group members come from the School of Psychology, the Medical School, the School of Sport, Exercise and Rehabilitation Sciences, and the Centre for Computational Neuroscience and Robotics.
+The group brings together researchers investigating memory and attention from a cognitive, neuroscientific and/or computational perspective.
+The general research field of memory and attention is a strong focus within the School of Psychology at the University of Birmingham.
+Individual groups investigate such diverse functions as episodic long-term memory, working memory, attention and its modulation by reward and emotion, and object recognition in artificial intelligence.
+We use a variety of cutting-edge methods including brain imaging, electrophysiology (including sleep monitoring), cellular and molecular approaches in humans and rodents, brain stimulation, and neural network modelling.

-Many of us conduct basic research, studying how memories are stored, maintained and expressed in human brain and behaviour.
+Many of us conduct basic research, studying how our percepts and memories are expressed in human brain and behaviour.
 However, we also translate our research into applied and clinical contexts.
-Such contexts include memory in ageing populations, the role of memory for eating behaviour, intrusive memories in post-traumatic stress disorders, and the effect physical exercise on memory functioning.
+Such contexts include object classification in autisum, memory in ageing populations, and intrusive memories in post-traumatic stress disorders.
 We believe that pooling our various areas of interest and expertise will open exciting new routes to research with a broad impact.